How To Choose A Church

 Get serious with God.
 John 14v26-27 Have a serious relationship with God.

 Choose a Bible based church which believes in spiritually maturing it’s members.
 A church where you are Spiritually fed and morally questioned and challenged to be a better person.

-Choose a church that preaches strong sermons that make you understand the Bible and God better.
+Choose a church that preaches strong sermons that make you understand the Bible and God more deeply.
 A church that teaches all of the Bible including the prophetic books.

 Choose a church where you get support from the members and you can make friends and prayer friends .
 Choose a church where you feel you belong.
 A small church and small group meetings can be good for building relationships and growing spiritually.